Image courtesy of NASA and the University of Arizona

 But I say nothing else.
 He sighs, he probably prefers his version.

 Then he touches me.
-And I wonder what it is like as he traces his fingers down my clavicle, to know that this body, this skin, these bones were ones his and that he decided to fill the rooms and the beds in his apartments with other bodies, other skins and bones.
+And I wonder what it is like as he traces his fingers down my clavicle, to know this body, this skin, these bones were once his, and he decided to fill the rooms and the beds in his apartments with other bodies, other skins and bones.
 Is that easy, is that insignificant to know?

 I love you, he says, and he moves his fingers down.